 There is!
 You can view, download, and print the Homecoming Parade Map.

-- Where should I park for Friday’s parade and pep rally?
+- Where should I park for the parade and pep rally?

-Parking on campus and in Bloomington can be a breeze when you know what to expect; however, things might get a little tricky this weekend.
+Parking on campus and in Bloomington can be a breeze when you know what to expect; however, things might get a little tricky Homecoming weekend.